What will my yarn look like when knitted?

 Long Blocks of Color

 The nature of the dyeing process leaves these skeins with more deliberate blocks of color, generally slightly longer, and often with multiple colors of varying lengths.
 If possible, open up the skein, and observe how long and in which ways the lengths of color placement are.
 This technique results in either "stripy" fabric, where each color stands out clearly from the others, or a pooling effect, where colors stack and form organic patches of color at random intervals.
 Creating a swatch will help to determine the stitch count of each color, and help you to decide on a pattern you think will fit well, or organize a project with planned pooling.
 Try folding the skein over onto itself, holding it out in front of you, and squinting a bit.
 This will show you an approximation of just how much you can expect the colors to blend together.
+If you are examining the skein in person, open it up.
+If you see that sections of the skein are divided into clear, separate colors, then your transitions between them will be shorter, and you are likely to have more stark and sudden variation in your final garment.
 Finely textured fabrics usually become hidden by the colors, so I recommend less complex textures that will let the colors shine through as the focus.
 Long blocks of color give a very specific look to stockinette stitch knitted fabric, but also look fantastic in projects that were designed to compliment this style, such as the Pincha Shawl, Pool & Conquer, and Close to You.

 Organically Formed Color Patches

 The nature of this dyeing process leaves skeins with amorphous, organic-shaped areas of color with lots of blending and mixing.
 These colors will easily combine into an overall color-wash with minimal pooling.
 If you open the skein, you will be able to see colors of varying length and shapes, and degrees of blended areas randomly throughout.
 Try folding the skein over onto itself, holding it out in front of you, and squinting a bit.
 This will show you an approximation of just how much you can expect the colors to blend together.
+If you are examining the skein in person, open it up.
+If you have a difficult time seeing where distinct color changes occur, or there are very short patches of color, it is likely that your resulting fabric will reflect this; resulting in a more homogeneous look.
 At a distance, the resulting fabric will often appear multi-dimensional.
 Since this fabric tends to be less busy and bold, both flat and textured patterns as well as simple lace work well with this style of yarn.
 Some patterns that look great with yarns dyed in this style are the Ariel sweater, Age of Brass and Steam, and the Amberwell Shawl.